tanberry/samples/terraform-getting-started.md

 # Next Steps

-Now that you have successfully used Terraform to provision an infrastructure locally, using Docker, learn more about using Terraform on multi-Cloud environments with
+Now that you can successfully use Terraform to provision an infrastructure locally, using Docker, learn more about using Terraform on multi-Cloud environments with other resources and providers.

 * Learn more about Terraform [providers](https://www.terraform.io/docs/providers/index.html).